-- PSO1: To analyze, design and develop skills for real-time/industry or research projects in cloud computing /mobile applications / Data analytics technologies with vertical specialization. - PSO2: To design and develop software products/services/solutions using appropriate tools and techniques for real time mobile, desktop and web applications.
+PSO1: To enrich the graduates with necessary design and development skills for real-time/industry or research projects using cloud computing/mobile applications/Data analytics technologies with vertical specialization.

+PSO2: To enhance the productivity of graduates in the design and development of software products/services using appropriate tools for real time mobile and desktop applications.